Prologue

 Georges Richard stared closely at his reflection in the bathroom mirror, his eyes observing the familiar lines of his so ordinary face.
-The face that greeted him each morning was the same as always; unremarkable, weary and unattractive.
+The face that greeted him each morning was the same as always; plain, weary and dull.

 Sigh…